chrislusf/gleam/README.md

 #### Word Count

 Basically, you need to register the Go functions first.
-It will return a mapper or reducer function id, which we can passed to the flow.
+It will return a mapper or reducer function id, which we can pass it to the flow.

 ```go
 package main